Primetime (film): Production

-Principal photography began in New Orleans, under the production title of Bluefin Tuna in early February 2025 and wrapped by March 28.
-On March 11, 2025, Pattinson was spotted on set filming along with co-stars Phoebe Bridgers, Merritt Wever and Sean Bridgers.
-In September 2025, it was confirmed that Skyler Gisondo is also part of the project.
+Principal photography began in New Orleans under the production title Bluefin Tuna in early February 2025 and concluded by March 28.
+On March 11, Pattinson was spotted on set filming along with co-star Phoebe Bridgers.
+In September 2025, Skyler Gisondo was revealed to be part of the project.
+Ari Balouzian composed the film's score.
+The production spent $14.5 million on-location in Louisiana.